Dynamics 365 Process categories

 The entity that stores information generated by a running dialog is the ProcessSession entity.

 Triggers are supported for workflows.
-For a list of supported triggers, see Supported types, triggers, and entities for processes.
+For a list of supported triggers, see Supported types, triggers, entities, and actions for processes.

 Triggers are not supported for dialogs.

-Workflows that are created or updated outside of Microsoft Dynamics CRM by creating or updating the underlying XAML file are supported in Microsoft Dynamics CRM on-premises.
+Workflows that are created or updated outside of Microsoft Dynamics 365 by creating or updating the underlying XAML file are supported in Microsoft Dynamics 365 on-premises.
 For information about these custom XAML workflows, see Custom XAML workflows.

-There is no support for created dialogs outside of Microsoft Dynamics CRM by defining XAML.
+There is no support for created dialogs outside of Microsoft Dynamics 365 by defining XAML.

 Most operations that can be accomplished by using workflows can also be accomplished by using plug-ins.
 However, you should use workflow processes instead of plug-ins when: